 The required fields for the DBA application will remain the same as they were with the Courts.
 DBA registration is now available online and is managed statewide rather than by individual counties.
 The process also now requires a business license in Delaware.

-I do not conduct business in Delaware but need a Delaware DBA; what are my options?
+I am a Delaware LLC / Corporation, and I do not conduct business in Delaware but need a Delaware DBA, what are my options?

 For such companies, a Trade Name Only Business license is available.
 This special license is required to register a Delaware Trade Name if the registrant does not intend to conduct business in Delaware.